CSP Tools

 generates such a CspReader.
 You load and initialize the CSP Virtual File System branch as follows:

 /* httpInitGeneratedCode is generated by CspLink.
-One can change the
+You can change the

 * function name with the --init flag.